datag/confcan/README.md

 inotify events cause the timeout to be reset.
 This is done in order to wait for heavy I/O (e.g. copying large directory) to complete and avoid scattering commits.

-Please note that which this approach **not every** file change may be versioned.
+Please note that with this approach **not every** file change may be versioned.

 ## General usage